 Applicability Statement 2 (AS2) is a standardized way to move data securely over the internet.
+You can set up a connection through integrator.io with your partners that use AS2.
 A combination of encrypted keys, unique IDs, and receipts are used to ensure security.
 There is no rate limit set on our AS2 endpoint.

 - Unique ID: You will create an ID between 1-128 characters.
 It can include special characters, numbers, and letters.
 Tip: There should be one unique ID for your production connections and another for your sandbox connections.

 - MDN: An MDN is an optional return receipt.
 Note: An MDN only verifies that files were received, not the nature of the data.
 MDNs can be:

 - Synchronous: When a message is received through an HTTP response, the MDN is sent to the URL that the message came from.
 Note: We only accept synchronous MDNs through integrator.io.

 - Asynchronous: The MDN will be sent at a later time and to a different URL than the one the message originally came from.